-- Must make reasonable attempt to invite parent/guardian to Informal Initial Hearing. - Must conduct an Informal Initial Hearing in which the student is: - a. notified of behavioral violation, evidence of violation, and the discipline that may be administered; - b. given an opportunity to share their perspective and provide an explanation for the violation. - Provide parent/guardian written notification within one (1) day of the student's Informal Initial Hearing. - Report to Superintendent/designee within 24 hours. - Parent/guardian/student has a right to an informal conference with the principal/designee within three (3) days of request. - Parent/guardian/student has five (5) school business days to appeal orally or in writing to the principal. - Parent/guardian/student has right to apply for readmission. - Parent/guardian/student has the right to appeal the principal's decision within ten (10) days of the initial appeal decision. - Reengagement meeting/plan is required within five (5) days of returning to school or promptly upon parent/student request.
+- Must make reasonable attempt to invite parent/guardian to Informal Initial Hearing. - Must conduct an Informal Initial Hearing in which the student is: - a. notified of behavioral violation, evidence of violation, and the discipline that may be administered; - b. given an opportunity to share their perspective and provide an explanation for the violation. - Provide parent/guardian (and district office) written notification within one (1) day of the student's Informal Initial Hearing. - Parent/guardian/student has a right to an informal conference with the principal/designee.
+The principal/designee must provide the informal conference within three (3) business days of the request - Parent/guardian/student has five (5) school business days to appeal orally or in writing to the Superintendent or designee. - Parent/guardian/student has right to apply for readmission. - Parent/guardian/student has the right to request review and reconsideration of the appeal decision to the School Board within ten (10) days of the initial appeal decision. - Reengagement meeting and plan is required within twenty (20) calendar days of expulsion and within five (5) days of return to school or sooner if parent/guardian/student requests.